sheppardd1/FARM/README.md

 # FARM
 The Field Augmented Routing Module allows users to track their location history while moving around a field.
 Application is still in development.
 ## Current functionality
 Plots path traveled by the user with rectangles of a given width in feet.
-Based on https://github.com/sheppardd1/Mapping_GPS
 ## TODO
 * Track stats such as acreage covered, total acreage of define field.
 * Give user ability to save defined field.